Melbourne Athenaeum

-The Athenaeum or Melbourne Athenaeum is an art and cultural hub in the central business district of Melbourne, Victoria, Australia.
+The Athenaeum or Melbourne Athenaeum at 188 Collins Street is an art and cultural hub in the central business district of Melbourne, Victoria, Australia.
 Founded in 1839, it is the city's oldest cultural institution.

 Its building on Collins Street in the East End Theatre District sits opposite the Regent Theatre, and currently consists of a main theatre, a smaller studio theatre, a restaurant and a subscription library.
 It has also served as a mechanics' institute, an art exhibition space, and a cinema.

+Architecture

+The Athenaeum is a restrained boom-style neoclassical three-storey building designed by architects Smith and Johnson with stuccoed facade with pilasters, label moulds, and bracketed cornice.
+It was completed in 1886 on the site of the original building of 1842, and is surmounted with a parapet with a niche housing a statue by Richard Kretzschmar of Minerva (Athena, hence 'Athenaeum'), goddess of reason, wisdom, arts and literature.
 The building was added to the National Trust's Register of Historic Buildings in 1981 and is listed on the Victorian Heritage Register.

 History

 Early history

+In August 1840, the Melbourne Mechanics Institution acquired land spanning 110 feet along Collins Street and extending to Little Collins Street, for a sum of £285.
+The initial structure, a two-story brick building known as the Hall of Arts was completed in December 1842.